17 Top Tourist Attractions & Places to Visit in Calgary

 Billed as "The Greatest Outdoor Show on Earth," the Calgary Stampede now attracts millions of visitors who join the local population to dress up for the event in blue jeans and brightly colored Stetsons.
 Highlights of this must-visit event include a huge parade, rodeo competitions, thrilling chuck wagon races, and an authentic First Nations village.
 Numerous concerts and stage shows are also held here, along with a fun fair, pancake breakfasts, as well as agricultural shows.

 Getting to Stampede Park, the festival's permanent home, is easy either by public transit or car, with plenty of parking available.
 And even if you're here in the off-season, a visit and tour, or possibly taking in a concert, remain one of the top things to do in Calgary.

 Address: 1410 Olympic Way SE, Calgary

 2. Take a Day Trip to Banff & Lake Louise

 Drivable in under 90 minutes, the route itself is nothing short of spectacular.
 You'll take in incredible mountain vistas shortly after leaving the city, and they never let up along the way.
 After passing Canmore, another great place to stop for some sightseeing, you'll enter the park gates to find yourself in the town of Banff, the only community located in the magnificent Banff National Park.

 One of the highlights of your visit, though, will be seeing Lake Louise.
-Famous for its dazzling turquoise waters framed by stunning snowcapped mountains, the tallest reaching heights of over 3,000 meters, it's the ultimate (safe) selfie spot - especially with the handsome Fairmont Château Lake Louise in the distance - and a great place to pause and reflect on the splendor and natural beauty of this part of the world.
+Famous for its dazzling turquoise waters framed by stunning snowcapped mountains, the tallest reaching heights of over 3,000 meters, it's the ultimate safe selfie spot, especially with the handsome Fairmont Château Lake Louise in the background.
+It's also a great place to pause and reflect on the splendor and natural beauty of this beautiful part of the world.